The Exercise Coach

 Total investment

-Total amount required to open the franchise, including entry fees (N/C)
+Total Investment to launch the business, including initial fees (N/C)

 Average annual turnover